feenkind/team-topologies-management/README.md

 # Team management with team topologies
 Under development.
-This app supports the management of teams according to the team topology philosophy.
+This app supports the management of teams according to the team type philosophy.

 # Frontend application